-28 points-14 modules; 2 questions each module at 1 point each question; each 0.2% of total grade.
+28 points-14 modules; 4 questions each module at 0.5 point each question; 2 points each module; each 0.2% of total grade.
 On Canvas, watch the weekly video(s) [closed captioned] and answer the in-video questions on the interactive video and on the weekly Workbook/Study Guide.